gipi2799/text2imagezaloai/README.md

 ## Overview

 In the fast-paced world of digital advertising, the swift creation of captivating product banners plays a critical role.
-The AutoBanner Generator project addresses this challenge by inviting participants to harness the power of AI for automatic generation of visually appealing product advertising banners.
+The AutoBanner Generator project addresses this challenge by inviting participants to harness the power of AI for the automatic generation of visually appealing product advertising banners.
 The primary goal is to develop a model that, based on provided product descriptions, can autonomously craft banners that mirror the creativity and engagement found in human-designed templates.
 # Main Features
 - Automated Banner Generation: The core functionality revolves around creating an AI model capable of producing product advertising banners without human intervention.
 - Creative Content Synthesis: The model is designed to synthesize creative and engaging visual content that closely aligns with the given product descriptions.